themorlan/openREM/docs/i_exporting.rst

 ---------------------------------------------------------------

-As with the PHE and IPEM CT surveys, the PHE exports on the radiography and fluoroscopy modality filter pages are designed to paste directly templates provided by PHE via the Medical-Physics-Engineering JiscMail e-mail list or available directly from PHE.
+As with the PHE and IPEM CT surveys, the PHE exports on the radiography and fluoroscopy modality filter pages are designed to paste directly into templates provided by PHE via the Medical-Physics-Engineering JiscMail e-mail list or available directly from PHE.

 The spreadsheets provided are: